Football rivalries in France

-In many countries the term local derby, or simply just derby (pronounced 'dar-bee' after the English town) means a sporting fixture between two (generally local) rivals, particularly in Association Football.
+In many countries the term local derby, or simply derby, means a sporting fixture between two (generally local) rivals, particularly in Association Football.
 In North America, crosstown rivalry is a more common term.

 Although there are no strict rules, derby games in France are commonly divided into three categories – derbies, local derbies and classicos (originally a Spanish expression).

 A derby is a game involving two teams from neighbouring cities, a local derby would involve two teams from the same city and a classico involves two teams from two cities quite far apart geographically which have developed a great rivalry along the years – such as PSG and Marseille in football for example.